hydroframe/cssi_evaluation/README.md

 Code used to compare ParFlow simulated output to real-world observations.

 Please see `example_workflow.ipynb` for an example of how the functions in this module are intended to be used with each other.
 Note that the input in this example is a mask generated from a HUC (list) using `subsettools`.
 This is one method of generating a mask, but the workflow will work with any mask and accompanying bounds within either the conus1 or conus2 domain.
 This workflow is restricted to comparisons within the conus1 or conus2 domains.
+If you wish to use the entire conus1 or conus2 domain, use `utils.define_conus_domain("conus2")` to obtain the ij_bounds and mask for the full conus2 grid (or likewise for conus1).

 This module contains three distinct steps, which will be linked up in the final workflow:
   1. Gather site-level observations for a requested domain